The call for applications for this initiative is now closed. The call will reopen in September 2016.

 Is the Mitacs Globalink Research Award open for travel to all countries?

-Currently, travel to the following countries is supported: Brazil, mainland China, India, Mexico, and Vietnam.
+Currently, travel to the following countries is supported: Brazil, mainland China, India, and Mexico.
 Mitacs may expand this list of countries at its discretion.

 Which disciplines are eligible for Mitacs Globalink Research Award?